hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 transfer is not considered protected until all members of the transfer group are configured to use only XoT with all other transfers servers (see (#implementation-considerations)).

-A XoT policy MUST specify
+A XoT policy MUST specify if

-* What kind of TLS is required (Strict or Mutual TLS)
+* mutual TLS is used and/or
-* or if an IP based ACL is required.
+* a IP ACL and TSIG/SIG(0) combination is used
-* (optionally) if TSIG/SIG(0) is required

 Since this may require configuration of a number of servers who may be under the control of different operators the desired consistency could be hard to